This post may contain affiliate links. Please read our disclosure policy.

 Pin this recipe for later!Pin This

-1. Start with canned salmon – I prefer to use the skinless and boneless kind, but as long as you get about 15 ounces, you can use any kind of canned salmon, or even fresh salmon that you bake in the oven.
+• Start with canned salmon – I prefer to use the skinless and boneless kind, but as long as you get about 15 ounces, you can use any kind of salmon you like.

-2. Next you’ll add fresh ingredients like dill, parsley, green onions and lemon, and some binders like breadcrumbs, egg and mayonnaise.
+• Add fresh ingredients like dill, parsley, green onions, and lemon, along with binders like breadcrumbs, egg, and mayonnaise.

-3. All of these things mix together and for a delicious blend of flavors that enhance the salmon patties.
+• Mix the ingredients together.
 I prefer to mix the ingredients with my hands to get them really well combined, then use an ice cream scoop for portioning so each salmon patty is about the same size, and use my hands to form the patties.

-4. Fry them up in a skillet until golden and serve with homemade tartar sauce and lemon wedges!
+• Fry them up in a skillet until golden brown, and serve!

 Serving Suggestions